talicopanda/social-media-influence-analysis/README.md

 In order to ease the analysis of twitter data in the context of the our theory background and facilitate the study of the data we have, this project implements the architecture to construct a content market.
 A content market is defined with respect to a specific community and is a concept to represent the abstract means in which the members of this community exchange content for attention.

-This content market implementation aims at providing all the functionality needed to analyze the relationships that we are focusing on.
+This content market implementation aims at providing all the information needed to analyze the relationships that we are focusing on.
 For that, it precomputes multiple values of interest and stores them back into a Mongo database for future access.

 We also provide scripts to interpret and debug the content market as well as some initial scripts to analyze the data in the context of our research.